Colleges by Location

 Campus Life

-It is not all about learning and grades at University of Detroit Mercy: campus life is a crucial component of your educational experience.
-Find out some details about social life at University of Detroit Mercy.
+Not everything at University of Detroit Mercy is about learning and grades: campus life is an essential part of your educational experience.
+Find out some information about students' life at University of Detroit Mercy.

 Student Organizations